-In November, Google published an international patent that describes providing natural language type answers to queries.
+In November, Google published an international patent that describes providing natural language search results answers to queries.

-Those answers focus less on finding pages on the Web about those queries, and more on Natural Language search results for the queries.
+Those answers focus less on providing web pages on the about those queries, and more on showing natural language search results for the queries.

 Here’s an example, from the patent filing of a set of natural language search results to a query about “symptoms of mono”.

 The patent has a number of interesting and complex issues, and rather than trying to cover it all in one day, I’m planning on breaking it down into five parts to start the year off.

 SEO by the Sea will be relocating to the west coast next week, and posting might be a little light at the start of the week, so this series is intended to kick the year off with a look at how Google has been combining both web page indexing and ranking with data indexing, like in the search result example above.

 The patent is:

 International Application No WO/2014/197227

 International Filing Date: 23.05.2014

 Inventors: Tomer Shmiel, Dvir Keysar, and Yonatan Erez